-- 1. The open space network within and adjacent to the Bow River valley is encouraged to be planned and designed with collaborative input and insight from Treaty 7 First Nations and the Métis Nation of Alberta, Region 3 in sustained, respectful, and appropriate ways. - 2.
-The open space network is encouraged to incorporate the worldviews, oral histories, understandings, and traditional practices associated with the Bow River valley.
-Application of elements may include, but are not limited, to the following: - creating interpretative signage and/or design elements that enable Indigenous worldviews from the Treaty 7 territory in relation to the Bow River valley to be understood and respected by a wider audience; - integrating wayfinding that accounts for Treaty 7 First Nations and Métis languages; - providing visual and physical connections to key natural landscape features through ecological corridors; - d. recognizing and celebrating the sacredness of water through protection, restoration and/or enhancement.
+- Areas of the open space network within and adjacent to the Bow River valley should be planned and designed with collaborative input and insight from Treaty 7 First Nations and the Métis Nation of Alberta, Region 3 in sustained, respectful, and appropriate ways. - The open space network, should incorporate the worldviews, oral histories, understandings, and traditional practices associated with the Bow River valley.
+Application of elements may include, but are not limited, to the following: - creating interpretative signage and/or design elements that enable Indigenous worldviews from the traditional territory in relation to the Bow River valley to be understood and respected by a wider audience; - b. integrating wayfinding that accounts for Treaty 7 First Nations and Métis languages; - providing visual and physical connections to key natural landscape features through ecological corridors; - d. recognizing and celebrating the sacredness of water through protection, restoration and/or enhancement.

-- protecting or re-establishing native plant and tree species that reflect the biodiversity of the Treaty 7 territory, which also act as seasonal markers and attractors of fauna: - designing place-based public art and monuments; and - preserving and celebrating historic resources.
+- e. protecting or re-establishing native plant and tree species that reflect the biodiversity of the traditional territory, which also act as seasonal markers and attractors of fauna; - f. designing place-based public art and monuments; and - g. preserving and celebrating Historic Resources.